RebeccaFransson/2DV610---System-test/README.md

 # Test strategy
 ### Purpose

-This document if for our Product owner, SDC.
-SDC wants an easy to deploy java-webserver.
-The test strategy is to make sure the webserver can be deployed on many different devices.
-SDC wants to attract attention of IOT(Internet of things)-developers.
-The end-customers wants an easy access and absolute security.
+The purpose of this document is to define a high level test strategy for the abandonware web server "My Web Server".
+The company SDC wants to attract the attention of IOT(Internet of things)-developers by releasing an easy to use, simple to deploy and no configuration web server that can be deployed to a wide range of devices.
+This document will provide a framework for estimating if it is worth taking over and maintaining "My Web Server" or if some other software should be pursued.

-Stakeholder:
+#### Stakeholders:
-* SDC: wants to know if the "My Web Server" fulfills their goals of an easy deploy java webserver that can be deployed on many different devices.
+* **SDC**: Wants to find out if "My Web Server" fulfills their requirements of being an easy to deploy web server working on a wide range of devices

 ___